 A significant amount of our business is conducted under a conversion model, which allows us to pass through increases or decreases in the price of aluminum to our customers.
-Nearly all of our flat-rolled products have a price structure with three components: (i) a base aluminum price quoted off the LME; (ii) a local market premium; and (iii) a "conversion premium" to produce the rolled product which reflects, among other factors, the competitive market conditions for that product.
+Nearly all of our flat-rolled products have a price structure with three components: (1) a base aluminum price quoted off the LME; (2) a LMP; and (3) a "conversion premium" to produce the rolled product which reflects, among other factors, the competitive market conditions for that product.
 Base aluminum prices are typically driven by macroeconomic factors and global supply and demand for aluminum.
 The local market premiums tend to vary based on the supply and demand for metal in a particular region and associated transportation costs.

 In North America, Europe, and South America, we pass through local market premiums to our customers, which are recorded through net sales.
-In Asia we purchase our metal inputs based on the LME and incur a local market premium; however, many of our competitors in this region price their metal off the Shanghai Futures Exchange, which does not include a local market premium, making it difficult for us to fully pass through this component of our metal input cost to some of our customers.
+In Asia, we purchase our metal inputs based on the LME and incur a local market premium.
+Many of our competitors in this region price their metal off the Shanghai Futures Exchange, which does not include a local market premium.
+However, in a majority of the new contracts over the last several quarters, we are able to fully pass through the local market premiums in an increasingly favorable demand environment.